Photon-Data/photon-hdf5/docs/phdata.rst

 Additional notes and definitions
 --------------------------------

-.. _record_ids:
+.. _detector_ids:

-Record IDs
+Detector IDs
-^^^^^^^^^^
+^^^^^^^^^^^^

-A *record ID* is the "name" for each type of event recorded in ``/photon_data/detectors``.
+A *detector ID* is the "name" for each type of event recorded in ``/photon_data/detectors``.
-These are divided into two broad types: "detector IDs" and "marker IDs".
+These are divided into two broad types: "photon IDs" and "non-photon IDs".
-In previous versions these were sometimes also referred to as pixel IDs Simply put a detector ID corresponds to an event that results from the arrival of a photon at one of the detectors or pixels.
+In previous versions only photon IDs were handled, and were also referred to as pixel IDs;

-A "marker ID" is any other type of event (e.g. sync signal, FLIM marker) recorded in the original source file/by the TCSPC card.
+A "non-photon ID" is any other type of event (e.g. sync signal, FLIM marker) recorded in the original source file/by the TCSPC card.

-Record IDs are usually a single integer.
+Detectors IDs are usually a single integer.
 Detectors are normally numbered incrementally, but are not required to be.
 In other words, a file containing data taken with 2 single-point (pixel) detectors could have the first detector labeled "4" and the second detector labeled "6".